Chinstrap penguins - Pygoscelis antarctica

 Fishing trips take the adults around 20-30 kilometres from the colony, though distances of well over 200 kilometres have been recorded.
 The young remain on the nest, looked after in turns by each parent until they are large enough to maintain their own body temperature and can wander around freely.

-Not albinos as they do have pigment, but not as much as the more normal members of the species.
-These penguins would always hang around the breeding grounds with others of their species, though I never saw one that had any success in breeding - incubating eggs, building a nest etc. Maybe they were just a little too different for the other penguins.
+They are not albinos as they do have pigment (whereas true albinos lack pigment) but not as much of it as the more normal members of the species.
+These penguins would always hang around the breeding grounds with others of their species, though I never saw one that had any success in breeding - incubating eggs, building a nest etc. They just seemed to be a little too different for the other penguins.